BU-CLOUD-F20/Secure_MultiParty/README.md

 # 1. Visions and Goals of the Project:

 ## Vision Statement
 This project aims to deploy a C-based implementation of a 3-party Secure Multi Party Computation program on the Mass Open Cloud under multiple cloud-based and simple bare-metal deployment configurations.
-After deployment, the project will perform performance analysis on the different deployments using some standardized benchmarks, and compare the performace of Secure-MPC on the different deployments.
-Finally, the project will try to optimize the cloud based optimizations and search for possible bottenecks, tweaks and try to leverge cloud-environment to improve performance of the MPC on cloud.
+After deployment, the project will perform performance analysis on the different deployments using some standardized benchmarks, and compare the performance of Secure-MPC on the different deployments.
+Finally, the project will try to optimize the cloud based optimizations and search for possible bottlenecks, tweaks and try to leverage cloud-environment to improve performance of the MPC on cloud.

 ## Goals
 A simplified breakdown of the project into high level goals includes:

 * Deployment of the Secure-MPC on multiple cloud-based and bare-metal platforms.
 * Functionality testing and verification of deployments.
 * Profiling and comparing each deployment configuration on [Massachusetts Open Cloud (MOC)](https://massopen.cloud/) with respect to some benchmark specifications.
-* Design space exploration of the Secure MPC deployments to increase perfomance/benchmark scores.
+* Design space exploration of the Secure MPC deployments to increase performance/benchmark scores.
-* Determining the best performing deployment configuration acrross all deployments done.
+* Determining the best performing deployment configuration across all deployments done.

 **__Questions:__**
 * Configuration/launch tools to recreate different run scenarios on the MOC?